 Plants, birds, or a sustainable environment?
 Which do you favor?
-You can favor all three with a native plant garden that welcomes avian life — and bees and butterflies, too.
+You can have all three with a native plant garden that welcomes avian life — and bees and butterflies, too.
 Native plants are perfectly adapted to Southern California’s arid climate.
 They provide...

 Metro Los Angeles is home to several species of hummingbirds, with Anna’s hummingbird being the most common year-round resident.
 These tiny, energetic creatures bring energy, life, and brilliant color to a garden and keep curious house cats entertained for...